justinbois/distribution-explorer-app/continuous/normal.rst

 Story
 -----

-Any quantity that emerges as the sum of a large number of subprocesses tends to be Gaussian distributed provided none of the subprocesses is very broadly distributed.
+Any quantity that emerges as the sum of a large number of subprocesses tends to be Normally distributed provided none of the subprocesses is very broadly distributed.

 ----